When a book is not just for reading (it’s used to build early literacy)!

-Transcript of this week's “Developmental Thought,” an excerpt from the full episode.
+Below is a transcript of this episode’s “Developmental Thought,” an excerpt from the full episode.
 For additional information, music, play ideas and the complete interactive family experience, please listen to the entire episode.

-There are many different early skills and supportive activities you can do that are involved in building literacy, including (but not limited to) simply exposing your baby to text and symbols (think about some of the activities we discussed in the corresponding podcast episode, “Visual Supports: An Intro”), handling books (whether that means your baby is quietly holding a book in her hands, wildly removing each one from the shelf, chewing on the board book, or turning a page), and looking at pictures (and watching you point to those pictures as you speak about the words they represent, or starting to engage themselves in recognizing pictures).
+There are many different early skills and supportive activities you can do that are involved in building literacy, including (but not limited to) simply exposing your baby to text and symbols (think about some of the activities we discussed in another podcast episode, “Visual Supports: An Intro”), handling books (whether that means your baby is quietly holding a book in her hands, wildly removing each one from the shelf, chewing on the board book, or turning a page), and looking at pictures (and watching you point to those pictures as you speak about the words they represent, or starting to engage themselves in recognizing pictures).
 More quote-unquote “early literacy behaviors” can be found on the Zero to Three website (link here) or in the book So Much More Than The ABCs, by Judith Shickendanz, published by the National Association for the Education of Young Children (an Amazon affiliate link can be found below).

-In our corresponding episode, “Visual Supports, An Introduction,” I gave some examples about how to use visuals in a more naturalistic, communicative way than simply labeling.
+In a recent episode, “Visual Supports, An Introduction,” I gave some examples about how to use visuals in a more naturalistic, communicative way than simply labeling.
 It is very easy to us as adults to become “drill sergeants” when our intention is to help our young children learn.
 Getting creative and asking different questions, creating playful experiences rather than pointing and naming, linking objects and people to previous experiences, are all great ways to provide a “language-rich” interaction.
 Let’s talk today a little more about how to integrate early literacy experiences into this idea of “language-rich” interactions.

-Book reading is wonderful example of an activity that promotes joint attention, which I spoke about in “Episode 1: Why Sing?”
+Book reading is wonderful example of an activity that promotes joint attention, which I spoke about in Episode 1:“Why Sing?”
 When you sit and read to your baby, you’re not only exposing her to text and pictures, you’re also highlighting the idea that these things are important!

 As adults, I think it can be difficult for us to instinctively know what on earth to say to these tiny people all day long, especially in those early days when there’s not a whole lot of reciprocation.
 By creating shared experiences, especially interactive ones, you are teaching your little one so much.
 For those of you who are listening with newborns or young infants – or even those of you who are still pregnant – you can even hold your newspaper up and read it aloud!
 In those early days and months, it isn’t about them needing to understand the content – it’s about them hearing your voice, being close to you, and watching (and being part of) what you’re doing and how you interact with the world.
 It’s also about you getting used to talking to your tiny baby.